Same parsing tech Fortune 500 ATS systems use

 What ATS systems do hospitals use for nursing applications?

 Major hospital networks commonly use Taleo, Workday, and iCIMS.
 Staffing agencies often use Bullhorn or Ceipal.
-Resume Optimizer Pro checks against Sovren and Textkernel parsing standards, which are the foundation for all of these platforms.
+Resume Optimizer Pro checks against the parsing standards that power all of these platforms.

 How should I format nursing credentials after my name for ATS?

-List your name on the first line without credentials attached.
+List your name without credentials attached.
 Then include a Certifications or Licenses section in the document body with the full credential name and issuing body.
-Credentials after your name in the header are often not parsed reliably by ATS systems.
+Header credentials are often not parsed reliably.

 Should I spell out nursing specialties or use abbreviations on my resume?